Tuesday, March 24, 2020

 My mom's Saturday headache was especially nasty.

-She could not fall asleep so she took enough painkillers to become euphoric.
+She could not fall asleep, so she took enough painkillers to become euphoric.

 Upon waking, the medication had worn off and her headache was worse than it had ever been.
-The immediate frustration caused her to yearn for the end and act upon it.

 Determined to go out happy, she went back to her office and sat in her favorite chair.
 The window was open and the television was off.
 The light from outside made the picture collages on the other side of the room come to life.